mattpopovich/mattpopovich.com/_posts/2025-09-05-how-big-of-a-solar-panel-do-you-need-to-power-the-world.md

 <div style="text-align:center">
 <iframe src="https://app.atlas.co/embeds/9fpMr5eeYAzqjxaE1dps" frameborder="0" width="80%" height="400" style="max-width: 100%; border: 1px solid #EAEAEA; border-radius: 4px;"></iframe>
 </div>

+The US is ~3.8 million square miles.
+So this would be 0.13% of the US's land area... to power the whole country's electricity.

 ### How Big of a Solar Panel for All of USA Energy
 [USA energy consumption](https://ourworldindata.org/energy-production-consumption) (2024) = 26,500 TWh per year = 72.6 TWh per day = $72.6 \times 10^9 \ \mathrm{kWh}$ per day.